Hybrid nonlocality via atom photon interactions with and without impurities: Effect of Disorder in atom-photon interactions

 \section{Effect of Disorder in atom-photon interactions}

 Till now, we have considered an idealized situation in which the quantum states are free from any noise and the time dynamics do not have any imperfection or disorder.
 However, in a realistic situation, imperfections are ubiquitous at all stages of quantum technology.
 This makes the investigation of imperfections and their corresponding robustness analysis absolutely crucial.
 In our work, we consider the situation where the coupling strength of the atom-photon interaction has some impurity.
-Such a situation might arise when the cavity is not fabricated perfectly resulting in varied imperfections like the field inside the cavity not being uniform or the disorder being present in the coupling strength.
-We now examine whether the maximal violation of Bell inequality is robust against these imperfections.
+Such a situation might arise when the cavity is not fabricated perfectly resulting in varied imperfections like the field inside the cavity not being uniform or the disorder being present in the coupling strength. \ph{Specifically, stochastic fluctuations in the interaction strength may be inherited from the source of a single mode coherent field coupled to a cavity or due to the variations in the mechanisms involved in the production of Rydberg atoms, which may arise from instabilities in the production of atomic vapor \cite{quang1991,joshi1993,joshi1994,ahana}.
+The disorder in the interaction strength can be modelled by $\lambda(t) = \lambda_0(t)e^{-i\phi(t)}$, where $\lambda_0(t)$ and the phase $\phi(t)$ are stochastic variables \cite{joshi1993,joshi1994}.
+However, in our work, we assume that -- (i) there is no fluctuation in phase, i.e., $\phi(t)=0$ $\forall t$ and (ii) the amplitude $\lambda(t)$ has some fluctuations which can be modelled as

+where $t_O$ denotes the time of observation of a single run of the experiment.
+We assume that $\lambda(t)$ remains fixed for the entire time of observation of a particular run of the experiment.} We now examine whether the maximal violation of Bell inequality is robust against these imperfections.